Ape vs. Monster

 Ape vs. Monster is a 2021 American science fiction monster film directed by Daniel Lusko and produced by The Asylum.

-As the title suggests, this film is a mockbuster of Godzilla vs. Kong.
-The plot, however, borrows from the 1998 Godzilla film, Yonggary, and Rampage.
+As the title suggests, the film is a mockbuster of Godzilla vs. Kong.
+The plot, however, borrows from the 1998 Godzilla film, Reptilian, The Giant Gila Monster and Rampage.
 It was released on April 30, 2021.

 Plot

-A space capsule crashes back to Earth near Roswell, New Mexico; Dr. Linda Murphy, answering to National Security Advisor Ethan Marcos, takes control of the investigation.
-The craft is found to be from ELBE, a secret U.S.-Soviet space program that aimed to end the Cold War via establishing a joint first contact.
-Linda's father, Noah, was a lead scientist on the project, but they became estranged when he sent Abraham, a chimpanzee the young Linda befriended, into space as the capsule's pilot.
+A space capsule crashes near Roswell, New Mexico.
+Dr. Linda Murphy, answering to National Security Advisor Ethan Marcos, takes control of the investigation.
+The craft is from ELBE, a secret US-Soviet space program that aimed to end the Cold War by establishing a joint first contact.
+Marcos orders Linda to investigate the site before the Russians learn of the capsule's return.

+Linda's father, Noah, was a lead scientist on the program.
+The two became estranged when Noah used Abraham, a chimpanzee the young Linda befriended, for the capsule's pilot.
 The mission was declared a failure when Earth lost contact with the craft in 2007.
-Marcos orders Linda to investigate the site before the Russians learn of the capsule's return.

 Linda and her friend, Undersecretary Reynolds, lead a team to the crash site.
-They discover that the capsule's occupant broke out following the landing, and the capsule is covered in a strange green fluid.
+They discover that the capsule's occupant broke out following the landing and the capsule is covered in a strange green fluid.
 Abraham, having grown several times larger, appears and kills Reynolds and the soldiers.
-Linda trips and is knocked unconscious, but sees another team led by her former classmate and Russian agent Eva Kuleshov arrive and tranquilize Abraham.
-Unnoticed by the humans, a Gila monster consumes some of the liquid at the site.
-At the Langley Research Center, Abraham is confined while Linda, Eva and a team of scientists attempt to understand his mutation.
-Back at the crash site, a group of soldiers left to guard the capsule are killed by the now-mutated, gigantic Gila.
+Linda is knocked unconscious, but sees another team led by her former classmate Eva Kuleshov, now a Russian agent, arrive and tranquilize Abraham.
+An unnoticed Gila monster consumes some of the green fluid at the site.

+Abraham is taken to Langley Research Center and confined while Linda, Eva and a team of scientists examine his mutation.
+At the crash site, a group of soldiers left to guard the capsule are killed by the now-mutated, gigantic Dinosaur-like Gila.
 Marcos sends Linda and her assistant Jones to pursue the creature.
-Meanwhile, Eva discovers that the alien substance breaks down in Earth's atmosphere, leading her to covertly have the entire remaining supply injected into Abraham to stabilize it.
 Linda and Jones witness the Gila destroy a bridge and a passenger train before heading underground.

+Meanwhile, Eva discovers that the alien substance breaks down in Earth's atmosphere, so she secretly has the entire remaining supply injected into Abraham to stabilize it.
 Abraham grows even larger and escapes from Langley.
 Linda, confused over his sudden further mutation, meets with Marcos and Eva, with Eva mentioning rumors that Abraham destroyed the Extraterrestrial Defense Initiative, a successor to the Strategic Defense Initiative.
 It is found that Abraham inhaled the substance over time while in the capsule, while the Gila directly consumed it.
 General Delaney, Reynolds' successor, orders the team to find the monsters as soon as possible.

 They track Abraham to Huntington, West Virginia, where Linda discovers the substance breaking down in blood he left behind, forcing Eva to admit her deception.
 Linda removes Eva from the team and joins a group of Special Forces soldiers who engage Abraham, but the men are all killed and Abraham flees.
 Eva disappears with an Apache helicopter.